iltommi/qdb-documentation/source/concepts/concurrency.rst

 It is possible to create more complex scenarii thanks to the get_update and compare_and_swap commands. get_update atomically gets the previous value of an entry and updates it to a new one. compare_and_swap updates the value if it matches and returns the old/unchanged value.

-.. tip:: Remember Ghostbusters: don't cross the stream.
+.. tip:: Remember Ghostbusters: don't cross the streams.

 Updating multiple entries at a time
 -------------------------------------